\textit{Ab initio} Wannier-representation-based calculations of photocurrent in semiconductors and metals: Methods

-The computation of $\frac{D\rho}{D{\bf k}}$ via Eq. \ref{eq:cov-der} is non-trivial due to the following issues: First, the basis functions $u_{k}$ are usually obtained by diagonalizing $H_{k}^{0}$ at different ${\bf k}$ independently, so that $u_{k}$ contain arbitrary phase factors and are arbitrary in degenerate subspaces.
-Therefore, $u_{k}$ are in general not smooth over ${\bf k}$, which makes $\frac{d\rho}{d{\bf k}}$ not well-defined (except when $\rho=f^{\mathrm{eq}}$).
+The computation of $\frac{D\rho}{D{\bf k}}$ via Eq. \ref{eq:cov-der} is non-trivial due to the following issues: First, the basis functions $u$ are usually obtained by diagonalizing $H^{0}$ at different ${\bf k}$ independently, so that the basis functions contain arbitrary phase factors and are arbitrary in degenerate subspaces.
+Therefore, the basis functions $u$ are in general not smooth over ${\bf k}$, which makes $\frac{d\rho}{d{\bf k}}$ not well-defined (except when $\rho=f^{\mathrm{eq}}$).
 Second, the computation of $\xi$ may suffer from the degeneracy issue, as discussed later in Sec. \ref{subsec:wannier-interpolation}.
 The above issues are bypassed through the use of a Wannier-function-based technique given below in Sec. \ref{subsec:DrhoDk_method}.

-The collision term $C\left[\rho\right]$ of Eq. \ref{eq:master} describes the decay of $\rho$ to its equilibrium due to various processes such as the electron-phonon scattering, the electron-hole recombination, etc. In this work, we approximate $C\left[\rho\right]$ within RTA as
+The collision term $C\left[\rho\right]$ of Eq. \ref{eq:master} describes the decay of $\rho$ to its equilibrium due to various processes such as the electron-phonon scattering, the electron-hole recombination, etc. In this work, we approximate $C\left[\rho\right]$ within the RTA as

 where $f^{\mathrm{eq}}$ is the equilibrium part of $\rho$ and a diagonal matrix whose elements are Fermi-Dirac functions. $\Gamma$ is the relaxation rate matrix and $\Gamma_{kaa}$ is the relaxation rate of the electronic state $\left(k,a\right)$ - $\Gamma_{ka}$.
 Hadamard product $A\odot B$ means the elementwise multiplication of matrices $A$ and $B$.